YuweAEC/data-structures-and-algorithms/README.md

 *DSA* is applied in *problem-solving* and enables developers to learn to write *efficient code*.
 The quality of the code can be judged by how much *memory* and *time it consumes*.

+**Linear data structures** are data structures in which data elements are stored in a linear sequence.
+They include: Arrays: A collection of elements stored in contiguous memory locations.
+Linked Lists: A collection of nodes, each containing an element and a reference to the next node.

 ## Authors

  - **Yuvraj Singh**